-The Alpena Family Partnership has begun registration for the 2021-2022 school year and will continue with registration throughout the summer until classes begin.
+The Alpena Family Partnership has begun registration for the current school year and will continue with registration throughout the summer until classes begin.
 We would love to partner with your family as you homeschool your students.
 Visit our District Course Catalog for a full list of offerings.

 Our Partnership offers non-essential courses, which are like electives, through an online delivery method.
 To enhance these online courses, we offer weekly Optional Learning Experiences, or OLEs.
 All of our courses are free of charge and available for all students in grades K-12 within the homeschool setting, public school setting and/or parochial school setting.
 There is also an opportunity for an optional 13th year with early college courses.
 Since our partnership classes are all in non-essential subject areas, the essential subject areas (math, science, language arts and social studies) are taught at home unless the child is fully enrolled in the district and taking essential subjects through the school or through a district-offered online class.

 The Alpena Partnership is a collaboration between parents, Alpena Public Schools and the community.
 We have hired the best certified teachers to instruct your students supported by community experts.